Rhinopias: Distribution and habitat

 Rhinopias scorpionfishes have an Indo-Pacific distribution from the coast of eastern Africa to Hawaii and Easter Island.
 They are demersal fish, found in habitats with soft substrate and strong currents.
 They can occur in shallow waters down to around 300 m.

 Biology

-Rhinopias scorpionfishesare ambush predators that rest on the substrate waiting for crustaceans and smaller fishes to come within the range of their strike.
+Rhinopias scorpionfishes are ambush predators that rest on the substrate waiting for crustaceans and smaller fishes to come within the range of their strike.
 These scorpionfish also frequently shed an outer layer of skin because they are so sedentary that exoparasites and algae can quickly aggregate on their skin, so to solve this issue, the scorpionfish will shed its outer layer of skin, referred to as the cuticle.
 Rhinopias scorpionfishes have venom in their fin spines.

 Utilization

 Rhinopias scorpionfishes command a high price in the aquarium trade.